Morikoi/asteroid-blaster/docs/topics/profiling.md

 #### Hot Topics

-- [How we wrote a Python profi
+- [How we wrote a Python profiler](https://www.datadoghq.com/blog/engineering/h